wp-plugins/gecka-bgstretcher/readme.txt

 === Gecka BgStretcher ===
-Contributors: Laurent Dinclaux, Gecka
+Contributors: Gecka
-Tags: background, background stretch, image, bgstretcher, jquery Requires at least: 3.0
+Tags: background, background stretch, image, bgstretcher, jquery, streched background Requires at least: 3.0
-Tested up to: 3.0.1
+Tested up to: 3.1
-Stable tag: 0.1
+Stable tag: 0.2
 Donate link: http://gecka-apps.com/wordpress-plugins/bgstretcher/

 The plugin allows you to add a large image (or a set of images) to the background of your web page and will proportionally resize the image(s) to fill the entire window area.